apache/druid/docs/operations/clean-metadata-store.md

 # Set a kill task to poll every day to delete Segment records and segments
 # in deep storage > 4 days old.
 When druid.coordinator.kill.on is set to true,
-# you must set either killAllDataSources or killDataSourceWhitelist in the dynamic
+# you can set killDataSourceWhitelist in the dynamic configuration to limit
-# configuration.
-For this example, assume killAllDataSources is set to true.
+# the datasources that can be killed.
 # Required also for automated cleanup of rules and compaction configuration.

 druid.coordinator.kill.on=true